-My dwelling place is in the laughter of the Lord, and I am merely an extension of His joy.
 Hello!
-My name is Virginnia, and I am a missionary.
-I hope you enjoy reading these testimonies and reflections, and I pray that your faith is stirred to hear about the ways God is working in and through my life.
+This is my blog about the adventure that is my life: serving and loving the Lord by being His hands and feet wherever I go.
+I hope you enjoy reading these testimonies and reflections, and I pray that your faith is stirred as you read about the ways God is working in and through my life.

 After our time in the first village, it was time to leave for the second.
 We chose a path that took 8 hours.
 It was one of the most physically taxing experiences I have ever had.
 We stopped when we reached out to the top to take a break, have a snowball fight, take lots of pictures with a 360 degree view of Himalayas all around us.